 Three Car Free Lanes in high-traffic corridors support improved efficiency in bus travel and create space for bicyclists, particularly as the region returns to work following the COVID-19 public health emergency.

 In June 2020 Mayor Muriel Bowser announced the first seven locations for the new Slow Streets initiative, which will give residents more space to social distance while moving around outside.
-The locations are spread across all eight wards of the District.

 As part of the District’s Phase One reopening, restaurants may open outdoor seating with physical distancing and safeguards measures.